Table of Contents

 Language plays a major role in your study experience.

-Many Bachelor’s programs are taught mostly in German, so you may need a B1/B2 or sometimes C1 level of German.
+- Many Bachelor’s programs are taught mostly in German, so you may need a B1/B2 or sometimes C1 level of German.

 Before applying, check:

-How many courses are taught in English
+- How many courses are taught in English

-Whether thesis, exams, or practical work require German
+- Whether thesis, exams, or practical work require German

-If German language learning support is offered by the university
+- If German language learning support is offered by the university

-Studying in German can open more internship and job opportunities, while English-taught programs are more convenient for international students.
+Studying in German can open more internship and job opportunities, while English-taught programs are more convenient for the international students.

 3. Costs: Tuition, Semester Fees & Living Expenses

-Living Expenses: Students spend around €850 – €1,100 per month, depending on the city.
+- Living Expenses: Students spend around between €850 – €1,100 per month, depending on the city.

-Big cities like Munich, Stuttgart, and Frankfurt are more expensive, while cities like Dresden, Hannover, and Braunschweig are more budget-friendly.
+Big cities like Munich, Stuttgart, and Frankfurt are more expensive, while the cities like Dresden, Hannover, and Braunschweig are more budget-friendly.

 4. Admission Requirements